jkhwu/Hangman-Game/README.md

 # Hangman-Game

-I created this game as an exercise in functional programming and DOM manipulation.
+I created this game as an exercise in OOP and DOM manipulation.

 ## How to Play